-I expect you to work with others outside of class (by collaborating, not copying!).
-I will ask you to sign a pledge on exams but not on other turned-in work although I will expect the same honesty on all of them.
+As it pertains to this course: I expect and encourage you to work with others on homework (by collaborating, not emailing or copying!).
+However, you must write and understand the work that you turn in and you may not share written solutions before they are turned in.
+If you learn how to solve a problem by talking to a classmate, looking it up in a book, or on the internet, you should cite the source in your homework write-up, as you would for a literature paper.
+I will ask you to sign a pledge on exams but not on all assignments although I will expect the same honesty on all of them.
 Any questions or concerns should be directed immediately to me.